- Only 4 NBA players have won a title with 3 different teams.

 Winning an NBA title is quite an impressive feat, especially when you win multiple times.
 This accomplishment is even more spectacular when this success is achieved with different teams who are perpetual contenders in the NBA championship odds.
 Only four players have attained this status throughout the history of the NBA.

-The latest players who joined this exclusive club were LeBron James and Danny Green when they captured the title in 2020 with the Los Angeles Lakers, the NBA Finals odds favorites, after defeating the Miami Heat in the NBA Finals in six games.
+The latest players who joined this exclusive club were LeBron James and Danny Green when they captured the title in 2020 with the Los Angeles Lakers, tying the record for the NBA team with the most championships after beating the Miami Heat in the NBA Finals in six games.
 The two previous players were John Salley and Robert Horry.

 Today, we will look at how these players have obtained this magnificent achievement.